 Masked Letter E

 Use tape to create a masked E, paint over it, and reveal the letter by peeling the tape.
 This technique is always a magical moment for little ones.
+For more seasonal inspiration, explore these adorable Valentine’s Day crafts for little ones.

 E is for Envelope Animals

 Create animal faces on envelopes, using Es for their ears or eyes.
 My favorite part is seeing kids’ creativity run wild with this one!
+This project is just one of many fun letter art ideas you can try.

 E is for Evergreen

 Craft an evergreen tree by shaping the letter E into branches.
 This festive idea came to me one Christmas when I was short on decorations.
+For another clever way to craft holiday decor, try making a tomato cage Christmas tree.

 E is for Electric

 Create a dazzling E with metallic or neon colors, making it ‘electric’.
-It’s a fantastic way to add a modern twist to the classic letter craft.
+It’s a fantastic way to add a modern twist to the classic wooden letter craft.

 E is for Enigma